ctyeong/Riseholme-2021/README.md

 **One-class Classification** is the target task for which the Riseholme-2021 dataset has initially been designed under the assumption that during training phase, only the images of normal class are available, although once trained, the detectors are expected to classify anomalous class.
 For this setting, we recommend learning the models on "all" but the "anomalous" category to later detect images from anomalous as well.

-**Our purpose** of sharing this dataset publicly is to encourage more researchers to develop interests in fruit anomaly detection, which is one of the most promising tasks where AI/Robotic systems could help transform agriculture.
+**Our purpose** of sharing this dataset publicly is to encourage more researchers to develop interests in *fruit anomaly detection*, which is one of the most promising tasks where AI/Robotic systems could help transform agriculture.
-For better facilitation, we offer not only a large amount of strawberry image data with basic analyses but the link to the *written manuscript* above that reports the detection performance of state-of-the-art methods from our experiments as benchmark.
+For better facilitation, we offer not only *a large amount of strawberry image data* with basic analyses but the link to the *written manuscript* above that reports the detection performance of state-of-the-art methods based on our experiments as benchmark.

 # Contents